iPoint is capable of tracking complex commission calculations based on several different criteria.

 Disable commissions for:

-By default, iPoint will calculate commissions on all three staff members listed on a Sales Order (Sales Staff, Project Manager, and Technical Designer).
+By default, iPoint will calculate commissions on all three staff members listed on a Sales Order (Sales Staff, Project Manager, and Technical Designer) and the two salespersons listed on an invoice.

 With these options, you can choose to ignore commission calculations on:

-- Invoices, for the Sales Person 1 or Sales Person 2
+- Invoices -, for Sales Person 1 or Sales Person 2

 The list displays any commission schedules you have created.